seediffusion/teatype/README.md

 There are 2 ways of uploading files and folders to your server.

-* You can copy the file or folder from your local machine and paste it into the file browser in Teatype.
+* You can copy the file or folder from your local machine and paste it into Teaview.
-* You can hit the upload button to browse your local machine for a file to upload.
+* You can hit the upload button or press Alt + U to browse your local machine for a file to upload.

 ### Downloading files and folders

 * Copy the file or folder from the file browser and paste it somewhere in your local file system.
-* Click the download button and choose where to save the file or folder on your machine.
+* Click the download button, Alt + L, and choose where to save the file or folder on your machine.

 ### Deleting files and folders